weinimo/weinimo.github.io/content/configuration-of-nginx-for-gitweb-and-git-http-backend.rst

     fastcgi_param GIT_HTTP_EXPORT_ALL "";
     fastcgi_param REMOTE_USER $remote_user;

-Furthermore I have added the auth\_basic lines to restrict the access to my repositories.
+Furthermore, I have added the auth\_basic lines to restrict the access to my repositories.
 The configuration shown below has been tested with Ubuntu 12.04.